newexo/icosahedron/prompts/character_class/discussion.md

 1. Clean up imports and remove unused code.
 Refactor and rename `D20Character` to `Character`.
 The test for `CharacterClass` passes, but the three tests for `Character` fail because they attempt to initialize `Character` with the `intelligence_modifier` parameter.
-2. Fixed the errors in the character class tests.
+2. Fixed the errors in the character tests.
 Remarkably, two of them passed.
 The third required changing an expected value.
 Now all the tests pass.

 ## Final refactor

-1.
+1. Made character class test case conform to BaseTestCase.
+The tests required only basic modification.

 ## Documentation comments